InbarIsraeli/Data-science-project/README.md

 # data-science-project
-Project topic - Potential Impacts of Climate Change on World Food Supply and Effects of Climate Change on Global Food Production from SRES Emissions and Socioeconomic Scenarios
+Project topic - Potential Impacts of Climate Change on World Food Supply and Effects of Climate Change on Global Food Production.